Creating Two-Way Streams

 You can save the stream as a draft on each step and then complete the rest at any time later.

-Draft SMS Two-Way steram
+Draft SMS Two-Way stream

 Step 2: Incoming Messages Webhook (optional)